JoDi-2903/Cucina-Intelligente-di-MASsimo/README.md

 >
 >There should be set minimum **54 waiters** (`service_agents`) in order to fulfill the constraints of the
 > `pyoptinterface`.
+>
+> > If the configuration value is too low, an indication is printed at the beginning of the program execution.

 ### Research